 Balkan Style Food

-The exit spits you out a few alleyways from Opatovina ulica, a famous street lined with breweries and restaurants.
-Additionally, the street parallel to it, Tkalčićeva ulica, has some great options.
-Both areas are touristy, but the key here is to look at places with a crowd.
+The exit from the Grič Tunnel leads you to a few alleyways off Opatovina Street, a famous street lined with breweries and restaurants.
+The parallel street, Tkalčićeva Street, also has some great options.
+Both areas are touristy, but the key here is to look for places with a crowd.
 If you see a place brimming with people speaking Croatian, you have found a good choice.
-The pick of the day was Mali Medo, run by Croatia's largest craft brewery, Pivovara Medvedgrad.
+The pick of the day was Mali Medo, a brewery run by Croatia's largest craft brewery, Pivovara Medvedgrad.

-Most beer pubs are also grills and allow you to try Balkan specialties, including the popular ćevapčići and the lesser-known mazalica. Ćevapčići are minced meat sausages that typically come with a side of potatoes.
-Mazalica (something you spread on meat) consists of seasoned beef spread on slices of rustic bread and then toasted so that the meat melts onto the bread to form one cohesive unit.
-These went perfectly with the craft beers at Mali Medo.
+Most beer pubs in Zagreb are also grills, and they offer a variety of Balkan specialties, including the popular ćevapčići and the lesser-known mazalica. Ćevapčići are grilled minced meat sausages that typically come with a side of potatoes.
+Mazalica is a spread made with seasoned beef that is spread on slices of rustic bread and then toasted so that the meat melts onto the bread to form one cohesive unit.
+Both ćevapčići and mazalica are delicious and pair perfectly with the craft beers at Mali Medo.

-Consider an Italian restaurant if you'd like to explore what food is like in the Istrian region.
-Although the food at Canzona Trattoria is obviously Italian, it reminded me of the dishes from the coastal town of Pula.
-Here you can try black ink risotto or black truffle pasta.
-These dishes are as ubiquitous in the Istria region as they are in the Italian cities that share the Mediterranean.
+If you're looking to explore the cuisine of the Istrian region, consider dining at an Italian restaurant.
+Canzona Trattoria is a great option, as the food there is reminiscent of the dishes you'd find in the coastal town of Pula.
+Some of the must-try dishes include black ink risotto and black truffle pasta.
+These dishes are just as popular in Istria as they are in the Italian cities that share the Mediterranean Sea with Croatia.

-There is also an extensive local wine list at this restaurant that boasts the strong wine culture of the lower part of the country.
-Mellow whites, fruity reds, and refreshing rosés are available.
+This restaurant also has an extensive local wine list, showcasing the strong wine culture of the lower part of the country.
+Mellow whites, fruity reds, and refreshing rosés are all available.
 The servers are happy to advise on which wines to pair with your food.

 Additional Sights in Zagreb